olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_RewardsApplication/TourGuide/README.md

 The following EndPoints are exposed by the GPS Service :

-- GET  <http://localhost:8082/getRewardPoints> : provide the location (being composed of latitude and longitude) of a user
+- GET  <http://localhost:8082/getRewardPoints> : provide the number of rewards points earned by a user for an attraction
->Request Parameters : *attractionId* = id of attraction, *userId* = id of the user
+>Request Parameters : *attractionId* = id of the attraction, *userId* = id of the user

 ### Docker container deployment